stolostron/multicluster-global-hub/doc/README.md

 ### Multicluster Global Hub Observability

 Grafana runs on the global hub cluster as the main service for Global Hub Observability.
 The Postgres data collected by the Global Hub Manager is its default DataSource.
-By exposing the service using the route called `multicluster-global-hub-grafana`, you can access the global hub grafana dashboards the same way you would by accessing the Red Hat OpenShift Container Platform console.
+By exposing the service using the route called `multicluster-global-hub-grafana`, you can access the global hub Grafana dashboards by accessing the Red Hat OpenShift Container Platform console.

 ## Workings of Global Hub